xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

     - name: Hello world       # Name of step
       run: echo 'Hello world' # Command to run
 ```
-* Specify `uses`followed by the name of the action.
-The name of the action is of the form `GitHubUsername/RepositoryName`.
-The action can be one supplied by GitHub, in which case you can find it here: <https://github.com/actions>.
-It could also be one created by someone else, in which case you can find them by googling or by browsing https://github.com/marketplace?type=actions.
-You can also create your own action, or fork an existing action to make changes to it.
+* Specify `uses` followed by the name of the action.
+The name of the action is of the form `GitHubUsername/RepositoryName` and you can find them by searching the [marketplace](https://github.com/marketplace?type=actions).
+Anyone can publish actions - you could create your own or fork an existing one.
+If it is supplied by GitHub themselves, the username will be `actions`.
 For example:
 ```yaml
 name: Continuous Integration
 on: [push]